 The name you select which is how you appear to the other members when using the P2P functionality.

-Storage location: SendBird
+Storage location: SendBird,

 Data sharing posts, tips and comments

 Encrypted questions asked by users regarding their PHI.
 Also associated tracker data if they choose to attach it to posts and tips